Godric877/RLCaR/README.md

 in simulations.

 ## Environment Setup
-Create a new python environment and install dependencies using `pip install -r requirements.txt`
+Create a new python environment and install dependencies using `pip3 install -r requirements.txt`

 ## Instructions to Run
 To run with default arguments : `python3 main.py`